latestchatty/webchatty/doc/webchatty-api.md

 ```

 ### POST /v2/setPostCategory
 For moderators, sets the category (moderation flag) of a post.
-This automatically triggers a reindex of the post; you do not need to call requestReindex afterwards.

 Parameters:
 - `username=[STR]` - Username.